Frequently Asked Questions

 How often do you meet?

-We have multiple units, and each has their own meeting schedule.
-One meets weekly, and the others meet either once or twice per month.
+We have multiple groups that we call units, and each unit has their own meeting schedule.
+Right now, we have one that meets weekly, while the others meet either once or twice per month.
 We had over 90 meetings in 2018.

 What are your meetings like?
 What do you talk about?

 Our meetings are usually informal gatherings of 5-15 persons.
-We mostly discuss current affairs, but sometimes we do some political education as well.
-Occasionally, we have breather sessions where we just vent or do group activities like playing board games.
+We mostly discuss current affairs, but we sometimes do some political education as well.
+Occasionally, we have breather sessions where we just vent or do group activities like watching films or playing board games.

 How do you keep track of the things said at informal meetings?

 Even though the meetings are informal, the co-ordinator of the unit is responsible for submitting a meeting report which notes the points that were made and the conclusions that were reached at each meeting.
 The co-ordinator of each unit has access to reports submitted by other units, so this allows units to engage with each other’s points.

 So people just talk and make their points, then move on?

 No, it doesn’t stop at talking and venting.
 There are bodies in the network responsible for taking action like making formal proposals based on the thoughts and ideas that are expressed; as the network grows larger, these proposals will have more weight.
 In the future, we may even have the capacity to organise protests or proper media campaigns.
 Action is based on whatever is expressed in the meetings, so someone can propose that we do something, then it is discussed and we - collectively as a network of multiple units - decide whether we’re going to do it.